 Other interesting details

 You can view the full range of Public Data via our website with much of it being downloadable in a number of formats.
-The data is used in a number of ways some of which are pretty innovative – for example you could compare how house prices have changed over a Chinese calendar year to see whether it is better to sell (or buy?) in the year of the horse or the year of the rat? – Happy New Chinese Year everybody.
+The data is used in a number of ways some of which are pretty innovative – for example, you could compare how house prices have changed over a Chinese calendar year to see whether it is better to buy or sell in the year of the horse or the year of the rat.